ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Make_Illegal_Types_Unrepresentable.md

     return decorator
 ```

-We can apply `require` multiple times to a function:
+Now we can apply `require` to validate function arguments:

 ```python
 # bank_account.py